JRSijsling/curve_reconstruction/README.md

 *Computing theta functions in quasi-linear time in genus 2 and above*
 LMS J. Comput.
 Math.
 19 (2016), suppl.
 A, pp. 163–-177.

-For the (upcoming!) calculation of period matrices of plane quartic curves used for arithmetic reconstruction:
+For the calculation of period matrices of plane quartic curves used for arithmetic reconstruction:

 Christian Neurohr
 *Efficient integration on Riemann surfaces & applications*